 Teachers plan mathematics on a weekly basis, following the overviews provided by White Rose.
 The expectation is that the vast majority of children will move through the curriculum at broadly the same pace, with carefully differentiated work enabling children of differing abilities to access the content at the correct level for them.

 We encourage teachers to use a range of resources and strategies to support the teaching and learning of each unit of work, to allow children to experience variety in the type of work that they do, and to tackle different types of reasoning and problem solving tasks.
+Our Written Calculation Policy gives a clear summary of the methods children are learning in school; you can use this to support your children with their maths homework.

 Assessment in mathematics